rickkas7/photon-serial2/README.md

 I used epoxy to glue the headers in place.
 This was more difficult and messier than I anticipated.

+There is a much better way of doing this at the end of the document!

 ## Testing out the LED

 One advantage of making all three connections is that you can verify your wiring by using an external common anode RGB LED.
 I used [this one from Adafruit](https://www.adafruit.com/products/159) but any common anode LED should work.